Availebla/DevApps/README.md

 ## How it works

-Webhooks - Recieve a web request with a JSON payload and then connects to IFTT
+Webhooks - Recieve a web request with a JSON payload and then connects to IFTT for the lols
 ```
 command to run if program contains helper info
 ```